Suzanne K. Farace

-For more than 20 years, Mr. Scherr has been a member of the J. Dudley Digges Inn of Court in Baltimore City, an organization where prominent lawyers and judges from all over the State of Maryland meet monthly to discuss issues in the practice of law.
+For 30 years, Mr. Scherr has been a member of the J. Dudley Digges Inn of Court in Baltimore City, an organization where prominent lawyers and judges from all over the State of Maryland meet monthly to discuss issues in the practice of law.
 He was honored by that organization as Pupil of the Year in 1992-1993.
 He has also participated in mock appellate arguments, mock arbitrations, and numerous other presentations at the Inn.
 Mr. Scherr has also lectured on topics relating to handling personal injury cases at the Nuts and Bolts of Civil Practice in the District Court for Baltimore City seminar sponsored by the Young Lawyer’s Division of the Bar Association of Baltimore City.

 Mr. Scherr grew up in Pikesville and still lives there today with his wife and two daughters.
 He is active in his community and previously served as President of the Summit Chase Townhouse Association, Inc., his local homeowner’s association and was a member of the Board for 15 years.
 He also actively offers free legal advice at the Lawyer Referral Service through the Baltimore County Bar Association several times per month.